-An evening sound and light show recreates the glory of Delhi’s history.
+An evening sound and light show recreate the glory of Delhi’s history.

-Many years later India’s first Prime Minister Pandit Jawharlal Nehru announced India’s freedom from colonial rule at this very site.
+Many years later India’s first Prime Minister Pandit Jawaharlal Nehru announced India’s freedom from colonial rule at this very site.

 Take a drive past Parliament House.
 While the Red Fort represents India’s history, the contrasting modern circular structure of Parliament House is one of the places to visit in Delhi that represents the future.